CDSoft/makex/example/makex.md

 # LuaX and pandoc based tools

 `makex.mk` is a Makefile.
-It is intended to be included in any Makefile to easily install some tools based on LuaX and Pandoc to preproces files and generate documents, using Lua as a common, simple and powerful scripting language.
+It is intended to be included in any Makefile to easily install some tools based on LuaX and Pandoc to pre-process files and generate documents, using Lua as a common, simple and powerful scripting language.